-If you need to save any files, please save to a flash drive or your network G:\drive.
-Your network drives (G:\, J:\) are mapped and accessible under "My Computer" on the virtual desktop.
-Note: You can save, read and edit your own files on your private network G:\ drive.
+If you need to save any files, please save to a flash drive or your local machine hard drive.
+Network J:\ drive is mapped and accessible under "My Computer" on the virtual desktop.
 You can only read saved files by your professor form the shared J:\ drive.
 For more information on network drives visit the following site: http://www.american.edu/oit/network/AU-Network-Drives.cfm

 All instructions available here.